GRC-SummerSchool/learn-python/Day1/SessionObjectives.md

 -  Setting up the python environment
 -  Writing a simple program
--  Understanding programing concepts and constructs
+-  Understanding programming concepts and constructs
 -  Using the constructs to iteratively improve the program
 -  Resolving errors (debugging) in the program
 -  Collaborating effectively with version control